jtilly/taoR/README.md

 TAO is part of [PETSc](http://www.mcs.anl.gov/petsc/).
 If you do not have PETSc installed on your system, then taoR will attempt to install PETSc for you.
 You can install this package using [devtools](https://cran.r-project.org/web/packages/devtools/index.html) from inside R.

-### Use pre-built PETSc binaries
+#### Use pre-built PETSc binaries
 This may or may not work depending on how your system is set up.
 ```{r}
 # install.packages("devtools")
 Sys.setenv("DOWNLOAD_PETSC_BINARIES"=1)
 install_github("jtilly/taoR")
 ```

-### Build PETSc binaries as part of package installation
+#### Build PETSc binaries as part of package installation
-PETSc will be compiled using the same compilers as used by R.
+PETSc will be compiled using the same set of compilers that R uses.
 ```{r}
 # install.packages("devtools")
 install_github("jtilly/taoR")
 ```

-## Use existing PETSc installation
+#### Use existing PETSc installation
 See [here](http://www.mcs.anl.gov/petsc/documentation/installation.html) for detailed instructions on how to install PETSc.
 ```{r}
 # install.packages("devtools")